 Ties that Bind

 Tandem riding is often compared to dancing as it is full of a constant back-and-forth, each partner leading and following.
-Because we work on the same chain we know how hard the other person is pushing, and we love it when we fall into that sweet spot as the hum of the tires is in rhythm with our identical cadence.
+Because we work on the same chain we know how hard the other person is pushing.
+We love it when we fall into that sweet spot as the hum of the tires is in rhythm with our identical cadence.

-Together we’ve build up our individual strength with almost 1,800 miles in the last two years, and I’ve accomplished something I never could have done alone.
-Our tandem has taught us that we are working on the same chain, each powerful in our own unique way, but even more powerful together.
+Together we’ve built up our individual strength with almost 1,800 miles in the last two years.
+And I’ve accomplished something I could never have done alone.
+Our tandem has taught us we are working on the same chain.
+Each powerful in our own unique way, but even more powerful together.

-If you enjoyed this don’t forget to like, comment and share!
+If you enjoyed this post please take a moment to share! ♥